Skip to content

 19. Translate all strings while maintaining the same structure and keys

-20. Test fallback behavior
+20. Test fallback behaviour

 21. Update documentation